-Samples from selected depths may be obtained by pumps.
 Pumped water volumes can be accurately measured with a water meter for quantitative studies, however frictional resistance may inhibit the movement of some organisms.
 Samples can be concentrated by filtering through a plankton net on board ship.
+Plastic tubing is recommended in preference to rubber and other natural products because its non-porous surface gives relatively little frictional resistance to water flow and is relatively lightweight and long lasting.
+In general, it is preferable to use the largest diameter tubing practical to deliver the desired volume of water per unit time, since a slower flow rate through a larger tube has less total frictional loss than a higher flow rate through a smaller tube.
 Pump systems are normally more expensive than nets and bottles but can prove cost effective when sampling for a variety of zoo- and phytoplankton taxa together with chemical analysis.